28th Annual NEMBA

-(6) Memoir and Creative Nonfiction: books that examine some aspect of the world from a highly personal perspective whether in the form of a memoir, personal essay, or other work of creative nonfiction.
+(6) Memoir: books that examine some aspect of the world from a highly personal perspective whether in the form of a memoir, personal essay, or other work of creative nonfiction.

 Reading teams will choose a winner and honorable mention in each category.
 If a book is nominated in more than one area, the Library NEMBA Team will determine the category for the entry.